pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 Keyserver Architecture
 ======================

-Most keyservers expose an [HKP](https://datatracker.ietf.org/doc/html/draft-gallagher-openpgp-hkp/) API that can be used to look up keys, by either userID or fingerprint, and to manage keys.
+Most keyservers expose an [HKP](https://datatracker.ietf.org/doc/html/draft-gallagher-openpgp-hkp/) API that can be used to look up keys, by either user ID (UID) or fingerprint, and to manage keys.

 Keyservers can be divided into several categories: